stat441/stat441.github.io/index.md

 - Monday May 2: In Class Final Exam, Take Home Final Due

-- Wednesday May 4:
+- Wednesday May 4: Mixed Models

-- Friday May 6:
+- Friday May 6: Lab 11

 ---